redsanket/spark/external/storm/guide/programming/index.rst

 Using Trident With Storm
 ========================

-Provides exactly once semantics like transactional topologies.
+With Storm, the in-state memory state in bolts is not fault tolerant.
+This means that if your bolt goes down with 3 weeks of aggregated data that you have not stored any where, you have lost that data.

+For this reason, Trident, an abstraction running on top of Storm, batches groups of tuples and provides an aggregation API.
+You can maintain the state or write data to various NoSQL stores like HBase.
 In trident state is a first class citizen, but the exact implementation of state is up to you.
-There are many prebuilt connectors to various NoSQL stores like HBase Provides a high level API (similar to cascading for Hadoop)
+Trident has a high-level API (similar to cascading for Hadoop) and provides exactly once semantics like transactional topologies.

 Example
 -------

 Aggregates values and stores them.

 .. code-block:: java